Effective Field Theory Description of Light Dilaton: Introduction

 Complementing the search for pseudo-scalar ALPs, scalar dilatons represent another compelling class of light bosons.
-Dilatons arise as pNGBs associated with the spontaneous breaking of approximate scale (or conformal) invariance~\cite{Salam:1969bwb,Isham:1970gz,Isham:1971dv,Ellis:1970yd,Ellis:1971sa}.
-While the theoretical foundations of the dilaton and its couplings to SM fields have been studied~\cite{Goldberger:2007zk,Appelquist:2010gy,Vecchi:2010gj,PhysRevD.87.115006}, the renormalization group (RG) evolution of these interactions has received limited attention.
-Consequently, despite numerous experimental searches in atomic, molecular, and gravitational systems~\cite{Arvanitaki:2014faa, VanTilburg:2015oza, Hees:2016gop, Berge:2017ovy, Hees:2018fpg, Kennedy:2020bac, Filzinger:2023zrs, Geraci:2016fva, Arvanitaki:2016fyj, Badurina:2019hst, Buchmueller:2023nll}, a continuous EFT framework that bridges the UV symmetry-breaking scale and the low-energy IR regime remains incomplete.
+As pNGBs associated with the spontaneous breaking of approximate scale (or conformal) invariance~\cite{Salam:1969bwb,Isham:1970gz,Isham:1971dv,Ellis:1970yd,Ellis:1971sa}, dilatons are ubiquitous in beyond the Standard Model (BSM) constructions.
+Notably, lattice simulations of confining gauge theories near the conformal window imply the existence of a light scalar field~\cite{Appelquist:2016viq,LatKMI:2016xxi,LatKMI:2014xoh,Fodor:2016pls,Fodor:2012ty}, which is interpreted as a potential dilaton, and has been discussed in Refs.~\cite{Appelquist:2017wcg,Appelquist:2017vyy,Appelquist:2019lgk,Appelquist:2022mjb,Appelquist:2025tol}.
+The resulting EFT for the dilaton offers a robust framework for realistic composite Higgs models~\cite{Appelquist:2020bqj,Appelquist:2022qgl} and can accommodate forbidden dark matter candidates~\cite{Appelquist:2024koa}.
+While the dilaton's static properties and couplings to SM fields have been established~\cite{Goldberger:2007zk,Appelquist:2010gy,Vecchi:2010gj,PhysRevD.87.115006}, the renormalization group (RG) evolution of these interactions remains comparatively understudied.
+Consequently, despite a wide array of experimental searches in atomic, molecular, and gravitational systems~\cite{Arvanitaki:2014faa, VanTilburg:2015oza, Hees:2016gop, Berge:2017ovy, Hees:2018fpg, Kennedy:2020bac, Filzinger:2023zrs, Geraci:2016fva, Arvanitaki:2016fyj, Badurina:2019hst, Buchmueller:2023nll}, a continuous EFT description that consistently connects the UV symmetry-breaking scale to low-energy IR phenomena is still lacking.